Azure/aks-advanced-autoscaling/docs/modules/Module2/index.md

 ![kedarunning](../../assets/images/module2/pods-keda-picture.png)

-### Create the Authorization Rules for the Service Bus
+### Create the Authorization Rules for the Service Bus and Kubernetes secrets
-The follow commands will allow you to set authorization rule for Azure Service Bus that will be used by the components in this module.
+The follow commands will allow you to set authorization rules for Azure Service Bus that will be used by the components in this module.
+It will also create Kubernetes secrets that reference the Authorization rules.

 ```
 ## [queue_name as created in Module 1 - no need to modify]